People's Power Party (Singapore): 2024–present: 2025 general election

 It was also announced that the party would be running in Tampines GRC, Ang Mo Kio GRC, Tampines Changkat SMC, and Jalan Kayu SMC.
 This appeared to conflict with the plans of other opposition parties, such as Red Dot United (RDU) and PAR.
-Later on 16 March, Goh revealed he would be “glad” to withdraw from the competition in Nee Soon GRC, provided the PAP did not field the aforementioned activist.
-Subsequently, the PPP did so on 22 March under an agreement that would allow RDU to have a “clean fight” with the PAP team there.
+Later on 16 March, Goh said that he would be "glad" to withdraw from Nee Soon GRC, provided the PAP did not field the aforementioned activist.
+The PPP did so on 22 March, allowing the RDU to compete alone against the PAP.
 On 22 April, PPP announced they would withdraw from contesting Jalan Kayu and Tampines Changkat SMCs while continuing to contest both Tampines and Ang Mo Kio GRCs.